myudelson/hmm-scalable/readme.txt

 -P : use parallel processing, defaul - 0 (no parallel processing), 1 - fit
      separate skills/students separately, 2 - fit separate sequences within
      skill/student separately.
+-o : in addition to printing to console, print output to the file specified
+     default is empty.

 = Using models for prediction =